IphraineTheHunter/A-Letter-And-A-Ring/Assets/Models/blender-to-unity-notes.md

 I will test this out with future models, and see if I can make it import all the animation layers.
 In the mean time, this will suffice, as it is a method that is implemented by others on a fairly regular basis in their games.

+All animations are held in seperate .fbx files under `Assets/Models/Characters/Animations/`

+## Issues with Spinning during animations on a Nav Mesh Agent
+The fix is simple.
+Untick the "Apply root motion" under the animator component in the objects inspector view.

 -Dast